opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 Introduction into Android Development
 *************************************

-This guide was designed to help you in learning Android development basics and quickly seting up your working environment.
+This guide was designed to help you in learning Android development basics and seting up your working environment quickly.

-This guide was written with Windows 7 in mind, though it works with Linux (Ubuntu), Mac OS X and any other OS supported by Android SDK.
+This guide was written with Windows 7 in mind, though it would work with Linux (Ubuntu), Mac OS X and any other OS supported by Android SDK.

 If you encounter any error after thoroughly following these steps, feel free to contact us via `OpenCV4Android <https://groups.google.com/group/android-opencv/>`_ discussion group or OpenCV `Q&A forum <http://answers.opencv.org>`_.
 We'll do our best to help you out.

 Preface
 =======
-Android is a linux-based, open source mobile operating system developed by Open Handset Allience and backed by Google.
+Android is a linux-based, open source mobile operating system developed by Open Handset Alliance and backed by Google.
 See the `official site <http://www.android.com/about/>`_ for general details.

 Though being relatively easy to enter, Android development would require fair understanding of programming and its common concepts.
 Even basic familiarity with Java or C++ is advantageous.